nataliarusu/learning-diary/README.md

        names.add('Cindy');
        names.has('Cindy');

- To get the elements out of the set, we can use the .values method.
+ To get the elements out of the set, we can use the <code>.values</code> method.
 It returns an iterator and then by converting the iterator into an array with Array.from(someSet)

-       const names = new Set(['Amir', 'Betty']);
+       const names = new Set(['Betty', 'Amir']);
+       Array.from(names.values()); // ['Betty', 'Amir']
+       names.add('Cindy');
-       Array.from(names.values()); // ['Amir', 'Betty']
+       Array.from(names.values()); // ['Betty', 'Amir', 'Cindy']

+ Elements can be deleted from a set with the <code>.delete</code> method.
+And the entire set can be cleared with <code>.clear</code>.

+       names.delete('Cindy'); //['Betty', 'Amir']

+Sets have a <code>.size</code> property that returns the number of items in the set.

+       names.size; //2

+A set's size reflects the number of unique values that it holds.
+Duplicates passed to the constructor or added with .add don't contribute to the size.

+       const names = new Set(['Amir', 'Betty', 'Amir']);
+       names.size;// 2

+An array's .includes method slows down as the array gets larger.
+Likewise for many other array methods.
+But sets don't have that problem!
+A set's .has method is a constant O(1): it always takes the same amount of time regardless of how many elements there are.

 </details>
 <hr>